-- 134 (1) The council shall immediately after it has complied with sub-rule 125(1) and thereafter annually at the first ordinary council meeting after it has approved the annual budget - - (a) determine the size of the municipality's performance audit committee; - (b) determine the number of members of the municipality's performance audit committee who shall be councillors and employees of the municipality respectively, provided that - (i) a majority of the members of the performance audit committee may not be councillors or employees of the council; and - (ii) for the purpose of sub-paragraph (i) the number of member of the performance audit committee shall be an odd number; and - (c) the remuneration and allowances payable to members of the performance audit committee who are not councillor or employees of the council taking into account the tariffs determined by the South African Institute of Chartered Accountants in consultation with the Auditor-General. - (2) As soon as reasonably possible after the council has made the determinations required by sub-rule (1) the municipal manager shall cause an invitation calling on interested persons to apply for appointment as a member of the municipality's performance audit committee to be published in each newspaper determined by the council to be newspaper of record on or before a date stipulated in such notice. - (3) As soon as reasonably possible after the closing date specified in terms of sub-rule (2) the municipal manager shall convene a meeting of heror himself, the speaker, the executive mayor, the chief financial officer and the manager responsible for internal auditing (hereafter referred to as the selection panel) - - (a) to consider the applications; - (b) to conduct such enquiries and investigations regarding any applicant as the selection panel may decide; - (c) to conduct interviews with any candidate; and - (d) to make recommendations to the council regarding the appointment of members of an audit committee, provided that the selection panel shall take due care that at least one person who is not a councillor or an employee of the council whom it recommends to be appointed as a member of the performance audit committee, has expertise in performance management.
+134 (1) The council shall immediately after it has complied with sub-rule 125(1) and thereafter annually at the first ordinary council meeting after it has approved the annual budget -

+- (a) determine the size of the municipality's performance audit committee; - (b) determine the number of members of the municipality's performance audit committee who shall be councillors and employees of the municipality respectively, provided that - a majority of the members of the performance audit committee may not be councillors or employees of the council; and - (ii) for the purpose of sub-paragraph (i) the number of member of the performance audit committee shall be an odd number; and - (c) the remuneration and allowances payable to members of the performance audit committee who are not councillor or employees of the council taking into account the tariffs determined by the South African Institute of Chartered Accountants in consultation with the Auditor General. - (2) As soon as reasonably possible after the council has made the determinations required by sub-rule (1) the municipal manager shall cause an invitation calling on interested persons to apply for appointment as a member of the municipality's performance audit committee to be published in each newspaper determined by the council to be newspaper of record on or before a date stipulated in such notice.

+(3) As soon as reasonably possible after the closing date specified in terms of sub-rule (2) the municipal manager shall convene a meeting of her- or himself, the speaker, the executive mayor, the chief financial officer and the manager responsible for internal auditing (hereafter referred to as the selection panel) - audit committee, provided that the selection panel shall take due care that at least one person who is not a councillor or an employee of the council whom it recommends to be appointed as a member of the performance audit committee, has expertise in performance management.